 About the Team

-The AISC Student Steel Bridge Competition Rules Committee issues the rules for the following year’s competition in late August.
-These rules are modified yearly and serve as a guideline for the bridge design and aide in competition procedure (rules for this year).
+The AISC Student Steel Bridge Competition Rules Committee issues the rules for the following year’s competition in early September.
+These rules are modified yearly and serve as a guideline for the bridge design and aide in competition procedure.
 Designing the bridge takes up the majority of the fall semester.
 Meetings are held to discuss the new rules and brainstorm different design options.

 Before the Regional Competition in mid April, the team performs a load test to determine what, if any, changes should be made to improve the performance of the bridge.
 The construction sequence is also practiced to prepare for the Regional Competition.

 The Missouri S&T Steel Bridge Team is always looking for new members with fresh ideas.
-The Team currently consists of both undergraduate and graduate members from five different departments on campus.
+The team currently consists of both undergraduate and graduate members from multiple departments on campus.

 This team is also a wonderful social organization.
 We have many socials throughout the year which allow students the opportunity to create long lasting friendships.